mellymello/TWEB-Project1/README.md

 To have more details please take a look on the /doc folder

 # Install
+* Install MongoDB
-* Clone the repo
+* Clone the repo (git clone https://github.com/mellymello/TWEB-Project1.git)
-* Go in the directory
+* Go in the dir (cd TWEB-Project1)
-* Open a terminal in the directory and write : "bower install", "npm install".
+* Write "bower install"
+* Write "npm install"
 * Launch the script(.bat) for starting the db (Administrator rights are needed)
 * Write "grunt serve" in the terminal and enjoy :D